vincejstraub/personal-site/README.md

 # Personal site

-This repository contains code for my personal website accessible at: https://vincejstraub.github.io/personal-site/
+This repository contains code for a short portfolio page, accessible at: https://vincejstraub.github.io/personal-site/